 When people think of cancer, most of them often think of the link between tumour origination and DNA (damage) rather than metabolism.
 Cancer as a metabolic disease is an emerging concept that is gaining wider acceptance among open-minded scientists.
-In my next blog posts, I’d like to explore why there are so many mixed messages “out there” when it comes to cancer nutrition, why being 100% evidence-based in our decisions isn’t possible, which moves us on to the concept of cancer as a metabolic disease with all its implications for management of tumours.
+In my next blog posts, I’d like to explore why there are so many mixed messages “out there” when it comes to cancer nutrition, why being 100% evidence-based in our decisions isn’t possible, which moves us on to the concept of cancer metabolism and cancer as a metabolic disease with all its implications for management of tumours.

 The confusing world of cancer nutrition